Best Thing I Ate All Week: (Gluten-Free!) Fried Chicken from Maxine’s Cafe and Bar

 BALL GAME.
 CONFERENCE WIN!!!!!!

 A post shared by Toronto Raptors (@raptors) on May 25, 2019 at 8:16pm PDT

 So who will win the NBA finals?
 Will it be another year of dominance for the Warriors, arguably the team of the decade, or will the trophy be held in Canada for the first time in NBA history?
 Here’s my breakdown of both teams and my predictions.

 It’s hard to compare the starters for both teams given that Durant’s availability for Game 1 is in question.
 (He’s still nursing that mysterious calf injury he suffered against the Houston Rockets almost three weeks ago.)
 Some NBA pundits have said that the Warriors are better off without Durant, though I’m of the belief that, while they may be more entertaining to watch, they are definitely not a better team without him.
 Let’s be real: Durant is REALLY good at basketball and, considering his length and lateral quickness, would be a very useful defender against Leonard.
-For the Raptors, it’s a disadvantage that Durant is injured because they don’t know what Warriors line-up to prepare for.
-Golden State’s offensive style is very different with and without Durant.
+It’s a disadvantage for the Raptors that Durant’s injury timeline is unclear because they don’t know what Warriors line-up to prepare for.
+Golden State’s offensive game-plan is very different with and without Durant.
 However, both styles tend to be successful.

 On the court, the Warriors are better at three out of the five positions.
 Despite his defensive liabilities, the Warriors’ Steph Curry is still the greatest shooter of all time and could probably beat a team singlehandedly.
 I expect the Raptors to give point guard Kyle Lowry the assignment of guarding him.
 Guarding Curry is like keeping track of a hyper dog, given his constant movement around the court.